PAARKAVYB/Huffman-Coding/README.md

 Create tree nodes.

 ### STEP 3:
-Main function to implement huffman coding.
+Main function to implement Huffman coding.

 ### STEP 4:
 Calculate frequency of occurrence.

 ### STEP 5:
-Print the characters and its huffman code.
+Print the characters and its Huffman code.

 ## PROGRAM:
 ```